-The Illinois 4-H Project Guide is available online at h_project_guide_20-21.
-The Illinois 4-H Project Guide lists all the state projects that are available along with suggested activities relating to each project.
-It also lists suggested ages and the manuals for projects.
+The Illinois 4-H Project Guide is available online at https://4h.extension.illinois.edu/project-resources The Illinois 4-H Project Guide lists all the state projects that are available along with suggested activities relating to each project.
+It also lists the manuals for projects.